Reading Level

 SMOG Index

-SMOG (Simple Measure of Gobbledygook) focuses on polysyllabic words (words with three or more syllable count) to determine readability.
+SMOG (Simple Measure of Gobbledygook) focuses on polysyllabic words (those with three or more syllables) to determine readability.
+It is particularly useful for healthcare and legal documents where complex language is often used.

 Automated Readability Index